elatov/elatov.github.io/_posts/2012-10-09-installing-mediatomb-on-freebsd-9-and-connecting-to-it-with-xbmc-from-a-fedora-17-os.md

     ===> Use 'make config' to modify these settings

-The compile was successful so now it&#8217;s time to enable the service.
+The compile was successful so now it's time to enable the service.

 ### 2. Enable the MediaTomb Service to Start Automatically